-O&M specialists take a total of 6 credit hours of instruction on how to use the cane while under blindfold.
+COMS take a total of 6 credit hours of instruction on how to use the cane while under blindfold.
 TTU offers two separate 3-credit courses.
 Both are taken in a single summer.
 SFASU's summer blindfold course is offered as one summer semester enrollment of 6 credit hours expanding across both summer semesters.